Auburn Africana Studies director honors John Lewis family with poem

 For more information about the John R. Lewis Legacy Institute, visit here.

-Tags: English Faculty Community and Outreach Arts and Culture
+Tags: English Faculty Community, Outreach and Engagement Arts and Culture